labcodes/django-react-boilerplate/README.md

 ### Installing it manually

-If the script isn't working or you want to install everything manually, first [download the zip with the boilerplate from github](https://github.com/labcodes/django-react-webpack/archive/feature/update.zip), run `poetry shell` to activate the virtualenv, then run `make install_dependencies` to install all dependencies.
+If the script isn't working or you want to install everything manually, first [download the zip with the boilerplate from github](https://github.com/labcodes/django-react-boilerplate/archive/feature/update.zip), run `poetry shell` to activate the virtualenv, then run `make install_dependencies` to install all dependencies.

 With that done, the app is almost ready to be run!
-You just need to copy the `env.example` file to `.env`, so that the django app has access to evironment variables via python-decouple, then run `python manage.py migrate` to create a dev database, and finally `make run`, so that both webpack and django run in parallel.
+You just need to copy the `env.example` file to `.env`, so that the django app has access to evironment variables via python-decouple, then run `python manage.py migrate` to create a dev database, and finally `make run`, so that both vite and django run in parallel.

 ## Running it

 After installing, when you want to run the project locally, be sure to have your virtualenv active (running `poetry shell` from the project folder) and nvm set to the correct node version (by running `nvm use` on the project folder).
 If nvm is not found, try restarting your terminal or running `make setup_node_environment` manually.

-Then, to run django and webpack in parallel for development, just run:
+Then, to run django and vite in parallel for development, just run:

 ```sh
 make run